jgcarrasco/ScrollMAE/README.md

     - You can leave other options at their default values.
     - Exit the configuration menu once you've created the remote.
 - Now we can copy segments as follows: `rclone copy scrolls_remote:20230519195952.zarr/ ./20230519195952.zarr/ --progress --multi-thread-streams=32 --transfers=32 --size-only` where `20230519195952` can be replaced by any segment ID that you want to download.
-- After the setup, you can run `.download_segment.sh SEGMENT_ID` to easily download any segment.
+- After the setup, you can run `./download_segment.sh SEGMENT_ID` to easily download any segment.

 ### Pretrain